TeleMidia/ginga-ccws-examples-discover/README.md

 ![ginga](https://upload.wikimedia.org/wikipedia/commons/c/ce/Ginga_Middleware_Logo.png)

 GingaCC WebServices is a service running at Ginga TV middleware with API to support second screen and SmartTV applications.
-This project has a mock server and clients examples to discover this service.
+This project has a mock server and code examples to discover this service.

 ## mock server